-Czech opposition increases pressure on embattled Prime Minister
+Czech opposition increases pressure on embattled PM

 This week, the centre-right opposition TOP 09 party announced it was ready to submit a vote of no-confidence in the government in the lower house of Parliament if Prime Minister Andrej Babis refused to resign, local media reports.
 Other opposition parties, including the Czech Pirates, had already been mulling filing a vote of no-confidence to put the future of the government to a parliamentary test.